Campfires and barbecues

 The Cairngorms National Park is famous for our forests, but in a changing climate the risk of wildfires is increasing.
 Even in cold weather there is a risk of wildfires that have the power to burn through woodlands, vegetation and peatlands, damaging internationally important habitats, killing wildlife and impacting people’s property and livelihoods.

-- Do not light a campfire (even in a fire pit or fire bowl) in the National Park.
-Use a stove for cooking as these are a much safer alternative.
+- Do not light fires or barbecues in the National Park.
+If you need to cook, use a camping stove as these are a much safer alternative.

 - Always follow advice from rangers, site staff and local signs.